xxxxsd/Epileptic-Seizure-Detection-using-ML/README.md

 The response variable is y in column 179, the Explanatory variables X1, X2, ..., X178

 There are 178 EEG features and 5 possible classes.
-The main goal of the dataset it's to be able to correctly identify epileptic seizures from EEG data, so a binary classification between classes of label 1 and the rest (2,3,4,5).
+The main goal of the dataset is to be able to correctly identify epileptic seizures from EEG data using binary classification between classes of label 1 and the rest (2,3,4,5) as label 0.